mmpaszkowski/cpp-design-patterns/adapter/README.md

 [2025-06-22 15:29:54.324] [info] The fishing boat is sailing
 ```

-## When to Use the Adapter Pattern in Java
+## Use the Adapter pattern when:"
-Use the Adapter pattern in Java when:
+Use the Adapter pattern when:

 - You want to use an existing class, and its interface does not match the one you need.
 - You want to create a reusable class that cooperates with unrelated or unforeseen classes, that is, classes that don't necessarily have compatible interfaces.